🍪 By using this website, you agree to our privacy policy

 spam score in order

-Country Code Top-Level Domains (CTLD) are the domain endings that suggest a website is from a particular country.
-For example, .co.uk for the UK, or .in for India.
+Country Code Top-Level Domains (ccTLD) are the domain endings that suggest a website is from a particular country.
+For example, .co.uk for the United Kingdom, or .in for India.

 You can see this information in the Ahrefs “Backlink Overview” report.

-Most websites will generate some links from countries that aren’t relevant to their site.
-And not all of these links are spammy.
+Most web pages will generate some links from countries that aren’t relevant to their site.
+And not all of these links are necessarily spammy backlinks.

-But if the percentage of links from these countries is disproportionately high, you should look into why this is the case.
+But if the percentage of links from these countries is disproportionately high, you should investigate.

 Backlink TLD distribution

-Anchor text is the words that people attach the link on your site to.
-Most often, people will use branded anchor text or anchor text related to your articles.
+People will often use branded anchor text or anchor text related to your articles.

 anchor text distribution